isomerpages/nparks-juronglake/_visit-us/Operating Hours and Services.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
+<p>The National Parks Board (NParks) is commencing a six-month trial for
+a Shuttle Service between Lakeside Garden and Japanese Garden to assess the feasibility of such a service.
+This trial focuses on improving accessibility between Lakeside Garden and the rejuvenated Chinese and Japanese Gardens.</p>
+<p></p>
 <p>9.30am to 4.30pm on Monday to Friday*</p>
 <p>*Shuttle service does not operate between 12 - 1pm</p>
 <p>*Shuttle service may be suspended in inclement weather</p>